withastro/docs/TRANSLATING.md

 Reviewing PRs is also an important task — it's thanks to them that we can guarantee consistent, high-quality translations, so if you're interested in helping review translation PRs, thank you, we really appreciate the effort!

-**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments.
+**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)

 Learn more about [how to review and suggest changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) on GitHub Docs.